 My youngest daughter is getting married in September!!!
 Can you tell I am excited?
 There are so many beautiful events surrounding the wedding that I have started calling this the summer of Love.
 My daughters recently hosted a Garden Party themed Bridal Shower and I thought I’d share how everything turned out.

-My oldest daughter and step daughter hosted the Bridal Shower which took place a few weekends ago.
-I could not help but put myself in charge of the decor (come on, we know its just makes me happy dance).
-After choosing the date and the Venue (Downtown Market Greenhouse in Grand Rapids, MI) the choice of the Garden Party theme came pretty easy.
+My oldest daughter and stepdaughter hosted the Bridal Shower, which took place a few weekends ago.
+I could not help but put myself in charge of the decor (come on, we know it just makes me happy dance).
+After choosing the date and the Venue (Downtown Market Greenhouse in Grand Rapids, MI), the Garden Party theme’s choice came pretty easy.

-I knew that the greenhouse was going to need big bright pops of color to break up all the beautiful greenery.
-I layered the table with brightly colored runners, bright green napkins and loads and loads of gorgeous fresh flowers (peonies, gerbera daisies and roses oh my!).
+I knew that the greenhouse would need big bright pops of color to break up all the beautiful greenery.
+I layered the table with brightly colored runners, bright green napkins, and loads and loads of gorgeous fresh flowers (peonies, gerbera daisies, and roses, oh my!).
 We added small bud vases (here) filled with pink and orange roses that were also pulled double duty as favors and placeholders.

-From early on I knew I wanted to make a floral crown for my daughter.
-She has such bohemian soul.
-I also knew I wanted to stay away from a "BOHO RUSTIC" look so I went for larger, brighter flowers.
+From early on, I knew I wanted to make a floral crown for my daughter.
+She has such a bohemian soul.
+I also knew I wanted to stay away from a “BOHO RUSTIC” look, so I went for larger, brighter flowers.
 (I will post the tutorial next time).
-It took a couple of stops at local floral haunts to pick out the PERFECT flowers but in the end it was so much fun!
+It took a couple of stops at local floral haunts to pick out the PERFECT flowers, but in the end, it was so much fun!